AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-12-28-curve-fitting-101-part-2-least-squares-data-fitting.md

 And here's the resulting graph:

-{% include posts/picture.html img="best-fit2" ext="png" alt="The best-fit parabola to the data we were given." shadow=false %}
+{% include posts/picture.html img="best-fit2" ext="PNG" alt="The best-fit parabola to the data we were given." shadow=false %}

 Looks like a pretty good fit to me!